Digraph (orthography): Other languages using the Latin alphabet

 The digraphs listed above represent distinct phonemes and are treated as separate letters for collation purposes.
 On the other hand, the digraphs mh, nh, and the trigraph ngh, which stand for voiceless consonants but occur only at the beginning of words as a result of the nasal mutation, are not treated as separate letters, and thus are not included in the alphabet.

-Some words contain three or four consecutive Ds or Ls.
-In these cases hyphens are often used to indicate how the characters should be grouped into digraphs.